Get insider access

 Low-Frequency Extension

-Their bass accuracy is poor.
-It's overemphasized across the range, so tracks with a strong bassline, like Satisfaction by Benni Benassi, have heavy thump, rumble, and boom.
-All of this extra bass also makes mixes sound boomy and muddy.
+Their bass compliance is okay.
+It's overemphasized across the whole range, so tracks with a strong bassline, like Satisfaction by Benni Benassi, have heavy thump, rumble, and boom.
+But, depending on your taste, you might find that all of this extra bass can also make mixes sound boomy and muddy.

 Sound